moflo/react-bootstrap-table/README.md

 - rich function hooks
 - large columns table

-Explore more example on [examples](https://github.com/AllenFang/react-bootstrap-table/tree/master/examples/js) folder</br>
+Explore more examples in the [examples](https://github.com/AllenFang/react-bootstrap-table/tree/master/examples/js) folder</br>
-See more about [react-bootstrap-table](http://allenfang.github.io/react-bootstrap-table/index.html).</br>
+See more about the project here: [react-bootstrap-table](http://allenfang.github.io/react-bootstrap-table/index.html).</br>
 Check [this](http://allenfang.github.io/react-bootstrap-table/advance.html) for more advance usage for ```react-bootstrap-table```.
 Feel free to ask more examples.</br>
 Check the <a href='https://github.com/AllenFang/react-bootstrap-table/blob/master/CHANGELOG.md'>CHANGELOG</a> for more detail release notes.